lost village4.jpg

 Parliament Hill, Ottawa, Canada

-Specialist conservation planner team member for the Background Analysis Report and the Conservation Management Plan forming part of the Centre Block Rehabilitation Project.
-The comprehensive reports are a foundation for the conservation of the significance and character defining elements of the National Historic Site.
-The rehabilitation program, with its sustainability and adaptation goals, is the largest such undertaken on a public building in Canada.
-The work was undertaken with ERA Architects as part of the CENTRUS consortium’s Heritage Conservation Team project input for Public Services and Procurement Canada and its partners.
+Specialist conservation planner and team member for the Background Analysis Report and the Conservation Management Plan forming part of the Centre Block Rehabilitation Project.
+The comprehensive reports are a foundation for the conservation of the significance and character-defining elements of the National Historic Site.
+The rehabilitation program, with its sustainability and adaptation goals, is a milestone for a public building in Canada.
+The work was undertaken with ERA Architects as part of the CENTRUS consortium’s project input for Public Services and Procurement Canada and its partners.

 You can download my résumé (5 page version) by clicking the following button: